xu-jiahong/cn/_pages/about.md

 <span class='anchor' id='-xshy'></span>
 ### 会议论文
 ---
-* [C7] Xu, J.H., Liu, H.F., Choi, B.C.F., Zhou, J.M., and Boh, W.F.
+* [C7] **Xu, J.H.**, Liu, H.F., Choi, B.C.F., Zhou, J.M., and Boh, W.F.
 (2024) “Seeing Is Believing or Is It Not?
 Expectancy Formulation and (Dis-)Confirmation with Virtual Reality Tours in Fanwork Merchandise Manufacturing”.
 In Proceedings of the 23rd Annual Pre-ICIS Workshop on HCI Research in MIS (HCI/MIS Workshop 2024).
-* [C6] Xu, J.H., Wang, W., and Liu, H.F.
+* [C6] **Xu, J.H.**, Wang, W., and Liu, H.F.
 (2024) “When Virtual Reality Supports Customer Acquisition: A Configurational Approach from the Perspective of Customer-Technology-Environment”.
 In Proceedings of the 23rd Annual Pre-ICIS Workshop on HCI Research in MIS (HCI/MIS Workshop 2024).
 * [C5]	**Xu, J.H.**, Zhou, J.M., Liu, H.F., and Huang, Q. (2023) “How Online Extended Reality (XR) Promotes Consumer Offline Engagement”.
 In Proceedings of the 44th International Conference on Information Systems (ICIS). [[链接]](https://aisel.aisnet.org/icis2023/emobilecomm/emobilecomm/2/)
   * 获 **ICIS 2023最佳论文提名奖** (数字与移动商务领域) [[获奖公告]](https://aisel.aisnet.org/icis2023/awards.html)
 * [C4]	**Xu, J.H.**, and Zhou, J.M.
 (2023) “Bridging Consumers’ Self-Brand Distance Through Virtual-Reality: Perspective from Presence Experiences”.
 In Proceedings of the 44th International Conference on Information Systems (ICIS). [[链接]](https://aisel.aisnet.org/icis2023/techandfow/techandfow/10/)